Produced by Families Forward Virginia

 Goal Setting in Home Visiting

-The following six video chapters feature home visitors interacting with clients to help them learn and develop goals for themselves and their children.
+The following six video chapters feature home visitors interacting with real clients to help them learn and develop goals for themselves and their children.
 They are supported in their efforts with the use of Reachables Family Goal-setting Cards.
-Each chapter addresses a discrete topic and in each chapter the interactions of the home visitor and client are reviewed and commented on by a group of the home visitors who work with Reachables discuss issues related to the home visit sessions.
+Each video addresses a discrete topic documenting the interactions of the home visitors and their clients.
+The home visitors who work with Reachables discuss issues related to the home visit sessions.

 Chapter 1 – Introducing Goals (4:57)

 Home visitors broach the subject of understanding and setting goals with their clients.
 They use Reachables cards to help them identify and prioritize those goals, and recognize tasks, barriers, and choices to consider.